AlexMontgomery-git/Cognitive-Research-Project/index.md

 - This qualitative variable represents the race of the participant.
 - Variable is a text box so it can contain any combination of letters.

+## Z transformed variables

+### zCSR
+- This variable is the Z transformation of current SR

+### zAGE
+- This variable is the Z transformation of age

+### zSES
+- This variable is the Z transformation of SES

+### zEDU
+- This variable is the Z transformation of education code

+### zTH
+- This variable is the Z transformation of total hours

+### zWH
+- This variable is the Z transformation of weekly hours